All Episodes

 But the media keeps advancing that narrative anyway without any proof, without any evidence.

-But nobody talks about the fact that Obama did, it's a proven fact, try and unseat the Israeli Prime Minister, Benjamin Netanyahu, and even use taxpayer dollars to help assist and do that.
+But nobody talks about the fact that Obama did, it's a proven fact, try and unseat the Israeli prime minister, Benjamin Netanyahu, and even use taxpayer dollars to help assist and do that.

-Well, I didn't hear one person, not one of these snowflakes, not one get upset about that at any point in time.
+Well, I didn't hear one person, not one of these snowflakes, not one, get upset about that at any point in time.

-Really, we're gonna get lectured by Mexico when they put illegal immigrants in jail and throw them right out of the country and give them no care whatsoever.
+We're going to get lectured by Mexico when they put illegal immigrants in jail and throw them right out of the country and give them no care whatsoever.

 I think I'll pass on that too.